FTSE weakens, Next weather warning hits retailers

 Investors stayed cautious following soft manufacturing data from China, the world’s biggest metals consumer, and civil unrest in Hong Kong, where tens of thousands of pro-democracy demonstrators extended a blockade of streets.

-Testing company Intertek firmed 2.1 percent after appointing a new chief executive to replace retiring chief executive Wolfhart Hauser.
+Testing company Intertek jumped 2 percent after appointing a new chief executive to replace retiring chief executive Wolfhart Hauser.

 Andre Lacroix will join from multinational car dealer Inchcape, where he has been chief executive since 2005.

-Royal Bank of Scotland also notched up good gains after saying it would release a substantial amount from provisions it had set aside to cover losses on bad loans.
+Royal Bank of Scotland also notched up good gains after saying it will release a substantial amount from provisions it had set aside to cover losses on bad loans.

-RBS rose 1.9 percent after the state-backed bank said it would free up 800 million pounds ($1.3 billion) from provisions after an improvement in the economy, especially in Ireland.
-(Additional reporting by Sudip Kar-Gupta; Editing by Mark Heinrich)
+RBS rose 2 percent after the state-backed bank said it will release 800 million pounds ($1.3 billion) from provisions after an improvement in the economy, especially in Ireland.
+(Additional reporting by Sudip Kar-Gupta, editing by Mark Heinrich)